phillarmonic/SyncopateDB/README.md

 - `--sync-writes`: Sync writes to disk immediately
 - `--debug`: Enable the **verbose debug mode**
 - `--color-logs`: Enable colorized logs

+## The verbose debug mode

+This mode might show extra information useful for debugging edge cases.
+When having support for this software, you might be asked of a run with the verbose mode enabled.

 ## Persistence